swatisachan01/swatisachan01/README.md

 🔬 **Research Interests**:
 - Development of explainable AI and machine learning algorithms
-- Automating and augmenting decision-making in finance, insurance, and law
+- Human-AI augmented decisions in finance, insurance, and law
 - Automated auditing of AI algorithmic decisions using Blockchain technology

-### 🌱🔭 I’m currently working on project on XAI for financial decisions and blockchain for cryptographic security of AI systems.
+### 🌱🔭 I’m currently working on project on XAI for financial inclusions and blockchain for cryptographic security of AI systems.

 Let's connect and explore the fascinating world of AI in finance! 🚀